hirosystems/docs/docs/stacks-2.1-upgrades.md

 ...
 ```

-Now, add a new setting, `enable_next_features = true,` and keep the remaining settings without any change.
+Add a new setting, `enable_next_features = true,` and keep the remaining settings as-is.

 The updated Devnet.toml looks like this: